Information for Hunters

 Deer Management Map

 Figure 1.
-Map of the Miami University Natural Areas, plus the Ecology Research Center (ERC) with hatched blocks indicating areas where deer management sites would be selected during the first year: WRA, Reinhart Preserve, eastern Bachelor Preserve, Western Woods south of Collins Run, and ERC.
+Map of the Miami University Natural Areas, plus the Ecology Research Center (ERC) with hatched blocks indicating this year’s deer management areas.

 Miami University Natural Areas Map, as described above